-Transform CMX into GIF using native Java APIs without needing any image editor or 3rd-party libraries.
+Transform CMX into GIF using native .NET APIs without needing any image editor or 3rd-party libraries.

-How to Convert CMX to GIF Using Java
+How to Convert CMX to GIF Using C#

-In order to convert CMX to GIF, we’ll use Aspose.Imaging for Java API which is a feature-rich, powerful and easy to use image manipulation and conversion API for Java platform.
-You can download its latest version directly from Maven and install it within your Maven-based project by adding the following configurations to the pom.xml.
+In order to convert CMX to GIF, we’ll use Aspose.Imaging for .NET API which is a feature-rich, powerful and easy to use image manipulation and conversion API for C# platform.
+Open NuGet package manager, search for Aspose.Imaging and install.
+You may also use the following command from the Package Manager Console.

-Steps to Convert CMX to GIF via Java
+Steps to Convert CMX to GIF via C#

 Developers can easily load & convert CMX files to GIF in just a few lines of code.